NTriKhang/BulkyWeb/README.txt

 An ecomerce Book Store project.
-It's almost done but I left with some feature that still unfinished. using .NET 6, EF core, mysql, identity and unitofwork pattern.
+It's almost done but I left with some feature that still unfinished. using .NET 6, EF core, mysql, identity, mailkit, oauth2 (just add a package and it work magically) and unitofwork pattern.